Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

 **Installation Instructions:**
 1. Ensure you have Python installed on your system.
-2. Download the game files and extract them to your chosen directory.
+2. Download the game files and extract them to your desired location.
-3. Run the game by executing the `main.py` file via the command line.
+3. Run the game by executing the `main.py` file in the command line.

 **Development Team:**
 As we move towards the alpha version, we need to ensure that all features are functional and ready for testing.
 Please review and confirm that all gameplay elements are operational.